TheBlueRuby/MiteClient/README.md

 ***REQUIRES A PREMIUM MINECRAFT JAVA EDITION ACCOUNT!!***

 ***WILL NOT WORK WITH CRACKED ACCOUNTS***
-## Installation
+## First Time Installation

-Copy the MiteClient folder of the MiteClient zip (download from releases page) into the "versions" folder in your .minecraft folder.
+Copy the MiteClient folder of the latest MiteClient zip (download from releases page) into the "versions" folder in your .minecraft folder.

 To run, create a new installation on the official minecraft launcher and set the version to "release MiteClient"

 After that, click play

+## Updating

+Copy MiteClient.jar from the latest MiteClient.zip or the separate download (1.0.2-1 and newer)

+Place it in the MiteClient folder in the .minecraft\versions folder.
+Overwrite any files as they will be older versions